Welcome to the Cancer Data Access System!

 This trial compared two ways of detecting lung cancer: low-dose helical computed tomography (CT) and standard chest X-ray.
 Both chest X-rays and low-dose helical CT scans have been used to find lung cancer early, but the effects of these screening techniques on lung cancer mortality rates had not been determined.
 NLST enrolled approximately 54,000 current or former heavy smokers from 33 sites and coordinating centers across the United States.

 You can submit requests for: Study data, CT scan and digital pathology images.
-Biospecimens may be requested via an EEMS biospecimens request .
+Tissue microarrays or DNA cores may be requested via an EEMS biospecimens request.
+ACRIN biospecimens are only available by contacting ACRIN.

 This is a large-scale, randomized study to determine whether certain screening tests will reduce the number of deaths from these cancers.
 PLCO is being conducted at ten sites, geographically and demographically disparate, around the U.S. The Trial enrolled approximately 155,000 male and female participants between the ages of 55 and 74 from 1993 to 2001.